London › St Pancras/Kings Cross Station Hotels

 - Transport is the main reason to stay here.
 King’s Cross St Pancras Underground station serves six Tube lines: Circle, Hammersmith & City, Metropolitan, Northern, Piccadilly, and Victoria.
 This makes it one of the easiest areas in London for moving around the city quickly.

 - King’s Cross is excellent for UK rail trips.
 Trains from King’s Cross serve destinations such as Cambridge, York, Newcastle, and Edinburgh.
-Nearby Euston is useful for trains to places such as Birmingham, Manchester, Liverpool, and parts of Scotland.
+Nearby Euston is useful for trains to Birmingham, Manchester, Liverpool, North Wales, and parts of Scotland.

 - It works well for short stays.
 If you have one to three nights in London and want to avoid complicated transfers, this is one of the easiest areas to use as a base.